-And if you tried meal planning before, or you think it’s too complicated, you are in the right place.
+And if you tried meal planning before or think it’s too complicated, you are in the right place.

 And after you picked the perfect template, I will share some simple step-by-step instructions to get you started with meal planning!

 I have to admit, I still love the feel of paper.
-After many years of going fully digital, there is something quite special about handwritten recipes plans.
+After many years of going fully digital, there is something quite special about handwritten recipe plans.